Run AI Agents

 | Modal | Cloud | Strong | Cloud | N/A | ✗ | ML-focused |

-Podman: Rootless containers, macOS native, OCI compatible, copy-on-write filesystem.
-Runs anywhere — local dev, CI/CD, or servers.
+Podman: Rootless containers, macOS native, copy-on-write filesystem.
+Best for local dev.

 Minimal Overhead